(image credits)

 Bokun Wang

-I am a Ph.D. student at Texas A&M University.
-I got my bachelor's degree in Computer Science from University of Electronic Science and Technology of China (UESTC) in 2018.
-My current research interests are continuous optimization and machine learning.
+I am a Ph.D. student in the Department of Computer Science & Engineering (CSE) at Texas A&M University supervised by Prof. Tianbao Yang.
+Before that, I got my master's degree in Computer Science at University of California Davis and bachelor's degree in Computer Science from University of Electronic Science and Technology of China (UESTC) in 2018.
+My research focuses on stochastic optimization for machine learning and AI, with an emphasis on learning from imbalanced data, self-supervised learning, and distributionally robust optimization.

 |